Jiangxi Soviet: Purges and massacres

 According to Li Weihan, a high-ranking communist in Jiangxi at the time, "The reaction from local authorities, he noted, was usually to send armed squads after those attempting to flee and kill them on the spot, producing numerous mass graves throughout the CSR [Chinese Soviet Republic in Jiangxi] that would later be uncovered by the KMT and its allies."
-According to censuses, Jiangxi's population reduced 3.16 million from 1931 to January 1936 due to the Chinese Civil War, among which, there was a drop of 700,000 (roughly 20%) in the 15 counties under the Jiangxi-Fujian Soviet.
-Jon Halliday and Jung Chang in the book Mao: The Unknown Story, estimated all these 700,000 deaths, were attributable to the regime of Jiangxi-Fujian Soviet.
-Causes of death included being murdered as class enemies, worked to death, or committed suicide.
+According to censuses, Jiangxi's population declined by 3.16 million from 1931 to January 1936 due to the Chinese Civil War, among which there was a drop of 700,000 (roughly 20%) in the fifteen counties under the Jiangxi Soviet.
+Jon Halliday and Jung Chang in the book Mao: The Unknown Story estimated all these 700,000 deaths were attributable to the regime of the Jiangxi Soviet.
+Causes of death included being murdered as class enemies, worked to death, or suicide.

 In 1983, the Ministry of Civil Affairs ordered local governments to politically rehabilitate the dead who were wrongfully purged during this period.
 As a result, around 250,000 Jiangxi people were posthumously recognized as "revolutionary martyrs", including both the purged and civilian war casualties.
-Among these 250,000, 160,000 were from Ganzhou and Ji'an, the base of Jiangxi Soviet.
+Among these 250,000, 160,000 were from Ganzhou and Ji'an, the base of the Jiangxi Soviet.